 - Gently remove pears from pot and place on serving dish

-- Bring juices back up to a boil until reduced by half and thickened. (add more honey if desired)
+- Bring juices back up to a boil until reduced by half and thickened. (add more honey or maple syrup if desired)

 - Transfer juice to pouring saucer, pour over pears.